<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Since purchasing our first home in the fall of 2009, we have purchased a refrigerator, a washer, and a dishwasher (two of which came from the Sears Scratch and Dent Store here in Houston).

 Appliances are something we do not enjoy spending money on, so we both purchase with the idea that we will have to live with the appliance for the next 30-40 years.
-In fact, this will be the case except if we move or if the appliance breaks down to the point where the repair would cost more than a new machine.
+This will be the case except if we move or if the appliance breaks down to the point where the repair would cost more than a new machine.

 But after researching this article, I am almost in agreement with a reader of mine who suggested that we hold onto the oldest appliances we can find due to their reliability.